Vulkan4D/v4d_project/README.md

 But that is where Vulkan4D shines !

-Vulkan4D is also designed especially for realistic large scale space games/simulators.
+Vulkan4D is also designed from the ground up for realistic large scale space games/simulators with Full Ray-Tracing pipelines.

 ----